kaltura/DeveloperPortalDocs/documentation/VPaaS-API-Getting-Started/Kaltura_API_Authentication_and_Security.md

 *   Always prefer local session generation over server session.start.
 *   Prefer User Login over session.start when local KS generation is not possible.
-*   When calling the session.start API request - Make sure the connection between your client and the Kaltura server is encryoted and secured.
+*   When calling the session.start API request - Make sure the connection between your client and the Kaltura server is encrypted and secured.
 *   NEVER keep your secret keys in a front-end application (such as Flash or JavaScript).
 A KS should always be generated on the server side and then passed to the front-end.
-*   Keep the secret keys in a seperated file with strict file permissions.
+*   Keep the secret keys in a separated file with strict file permissions.

 <div class="mce-heading-3">
   Use Admin KS with care